eanbit-rt/ONTmetacriptom-NF/Report.md

 ### Tools incorporated in the workflow

- - **Nanoqc -**  Quality control tools for long read sequencing data aiming to replicate some of the plots made by fastQC.
-For more information check [nanoqc](https://github.com/wdecoster/nanoQC).

 - **NanoPlot -** Plotting tool for long read sequencing data and alignments.Details can be accesed here [NanoPlot](https://github.com/wdecoster/NanoPlot).

 - **Multiqc -** MultiQC searches a given directory for analysis logs and compiles a HTML report.
 It's a general use tool, perfect for summarising the output from numerous bioinformatics tools.More information available here [multiqc](https://github.com/ewels/MultiQC).